perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 ### Windows Nano Server
 - **Functions of Windows Nano Server**
-	- Serves as a platform to run the following
+	- Serves as a platform to run DNS, DHCP, application servers, web servers and databases or file servers

 ## Table Summaries
 ### General Terminology